Updated: Jul 22

 All of which are derived from the obligation design.

 Four Obligation Designs

 There are four common ways that obligations are architected to regulate aspects of quality, safety, environmental and legal concerns.
 These can be described across the dimensions of micro-macro and means-ends parameters:

-Prescriptive-based (micro/means ) - focused on prescriptive rules that must be followed to achieve specific outcomes.
+Prescriptive-based (micro/means ) - rules that if followed will reduce risk.

 Each compliance design approach will in turn create different demands on an organization which can be discovered by considering where the regulation function is being applied to structure of the obligation: